nix-community/pypi2nix/README.rst

     wheels that are built through ``pypi2nix`` on your own or a very similar system.

+``--build-directory TEXT``
+    The directory where pypi2nix would build the python environment to generate the desired nix expression.
+If not specified, the build directory will be temporary and is deleted before the program exits.

 3. When it doesn't work
 -----------------------